- 200% : Water source replenishment. Focus on watersheds near our plant

 We strive to reduce environmental impact by collecting and recycling as much as possible of the waste generated throughout a product's life cycle.
 Through various initiatives such as reducing waste generated by production, using inventory controls to reduce product disposal, making containers easier to recycle, and using environment-friendly containers, we are contributing to the development of a sustainable society.

-Recycling waste materials At our plants, we sort and recycle waste materials generated by production to continuously achieve zero waste emissions (a waste material recycling rate of over 99% at all 17 plants).
-Coffee grounds and tea leaves constitute the bulk of our generated waste materials, and we have achieved 99.88% and 100% recycle rates for them, respectively, as fertilizer or animal feed.
+Recycling waste materials at our plants, we sort and recycle waste materials generated by production to continuously aim to achieve zero waste emissions.
+Coffee grounds and tea leaves constitute the bulk of our generated waste materials, and we have achieved 100% and 100% recycle rates for them, respectively, as fertilizer or animal feed.

 For example, the used tea leaves that result from the production of Sokenbicha at the Zao Plant are combined with byproducts, such as leftover whey from the manufacturing of cheese at the Zao Dairy Center, and used as "eco-feed" * for Zao Sosei beef cattle.
 Working with the local government and members of academia, the Tokai Plant is also pursuing research into a way to efficiently reuse coffee grounds and tea leaves.